Osteoarthritis - Treatment Overview

 moderate arthritis can manage their symptoms for many

 years with a treatment plan that may include:

 - Medicines, including

-aspirin or other nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen or naproxen.
+acetaminophen or nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen or naproxen.
 Or you may use capsaicin cream on your skin.

 help keep your muscles strong and your joints